20th century

-Earthrise, taken on December 24, 1968 by astronaut William "Bill" Anders during the Apollo 8 space mission.
+Earthrise, taken on 24 December 1968 by the American astronaut William Anders during the Apollo 8 space mission.
 It is the first photograph taken of Earth from lunar orbit.

-The 20th century began on 1 January 1901 (MCMI), and ended on 31 December 2000 (MM).
+The 20th century began on 1 January 1901, and ended on 31 December 2000.
 It was the 10th and last century in the 2nd millennium and was marked by new models of scientific understanding, unprecedented scopes of warfare, new modes of communication that would operate at nearly instant speeds, and new forms of art and entertainment.
 Population growth was also unprecedented, as the century started with around 1.6 billion people, and ended with around 6.2 billion.

-The 20th century was dominated by significant geopolitical events that reshaped the political and social structure of the globe: World War I, the Spanish flu pandemic, World War II and the Cold War.
-Unprecedented advances in science and technology defined the century, including the advent of nuclear weapons and nuclear power, space exploration, the shift from analog to digital computing and the continuing advancement of transportation, including powered flight and the automobile.
+The 20th century was dominated by significant geopolitical events that reshaped the political and social structure of the globe: World War I (including the Spanish flu pandemic), World War II and the Cold War.
+Unprecedented advances in science and technology defined the century, including the advent of nuclear weapons and nuclear power, space exploration, the shift from analog to digital computing and the continuing advancement of transportation, including powered flight and the car.
 The Earth's sixth mass extinction event, the Holocene extinction, continued, and human conservation efforts increased.

 Major themes of the century included decolonization, nationalism, globalization and new forms of intergovernmental organizations.
-Democracy spread, and women were given the right to vote in many countries in the world.
+Democracy spread, and women gained the right to vote in many countries in the world.
 Cultural homogenization began through developments in emerging transportation and information and communications technology, with popular music and other influences of Western culture, international corporations, and what is arguably a truly global economy by the end of the 20th century.
 Poverty was reduced and the century saw rising standards of living, world population growth, awareness of environmental degradation and ecological extinction.
-Automobiles, airplanes, and home appliances became common, and video and audio recording saw mass adoption.
+Cars, airplanes, and home appliances became common, and video and audio recording saw mass adoption.
 These developments were made possible by the exploitation of fossil fuel resources, which offered energy in an easily portable form, but also caused concern about pollution and long-term impact on the environment.
 Humans started to explore space, taking their first footsteps on the Moon.
 Great advances in electricity generation and telecommunications allowed for near-instantaneous worldwide communication, ultimately leading to the Internet.
 Meanwhile, advances in medical technology resulted in the near-eradication and eradication of many infectious diseases, as well as opening the avenue of biological genetic engineering.
 Scientific discoveries, such as the theory of relativity and quantum physics, profoundly changed the foundational models of physical science, forcing scientists to realize that the universe is more complex than previously believed, and dashing the hopes (or fears) at the end of the 19th century that the last few details of scientific knowledge were about to be filled in.